 - These may include dyspareunia, vaginal discomfort and dryness, recurrent lower urinary tract infection and urinary incontinence.

-- Urinary symptoms may not actually be manifest until five to ten years after the menopause.
+- Urinary symptoms may not actually be manifest until 5-10 years after the menopause.

-- This is a common subjective symptom reported by women but not confirmed by polysomnography.
+- This is a common subjective symptom reported by women.

-- These may include anxiety, nervousness, irritability, memory loss, depression and difficulty concentrating.
+- These may include anxiety, nervousness, irritability, memory loss and difficulty concentrating.

 Loss of libido

-- This can be caused by a number of hormonal factors, and oestrogen, progesterone and testosterone have all been implicated.
+- This can be caused by a number of hormonal factors; oestrogen, progesterone and testosterone have all been implicated.

 - Vaginal dryness, loss of self-image and other psychosocial factors also play a part.

 These may include brittle nails, thinning of the skin, hair loss and generalised aches and pains.
-These are likely to be due to falling oestrogen levels.
+These are due to falling oestrogen levels.